-The libraries are installed in the armlib and libcxx subdirectories within
+The libraries are installed in the armlib and cpplib subdirectories within install_directory\lib.

 The accompanying header files for these libraries are installed in:

-You must not identify the armlib and libcxx directories separately because the directory structure might change in future releases.
+Alternatively, use the --libpath argument to the linker to identify the directory holding the library subdirectories.
+You must not identify the armlib and cpplib directories separately because this directory structure might change in future releases.
 The linker finds them from the location of lib.

 The ARM C libraries are supplied in binary form only.